Is Your Child Not Fitting In At School? Here’s How to Help Them

 9. Celebrate Differences

-Do everything you can to celebrate your child’s incredible differences and help them enjoy being in their own skin, whether you have younger children or teens.
+Do everything you can to celebrate your child’s incredible differences and help them embrace uniqueness, helping them enjoy being in their own skin, whether you have younger children or teens.

 The Book Trust is also a fantastic resource for finding inspiring books about children not fitting in.
 You can search by age, and enter keywords such as “individuality”, “diversity” or “friendship”.